epicore/NYCKnobview/README.md

 **Project Demo showcasing NYCKnobView in a sample Xcode Project**

+NYCKnobView is a  UI Component for use in Xcode, written in Swift 2.2, and based on the [Raywenderlich Resuable Knob Tutorial]
+(https://www.raywenderlich.com/82058/custom-control-tutorial-ios-swift-reusable-knob)
-NYCKnobView is a  UI Component for use in Xcode, written in Swift, and based on the [raywenderlich Resuable knob tutorial] (https://www.raywenderlich.com/82058/custom-control-tutorial-ios-swift-reusable-knob) NYCKnobView has UX consistent with a real-world turn knob and it's implemented as an IBDesignable to allow various parameters to be set in the Interface Builder.
+NYCKnobView has UX consistent with a real-world turn knob and it's implemented as an IBDesignable to allow various parameters to be set in the Interface Builder.